naveen521kk/naveen521kk.github.io/src/posts/page-size-print.md

 ```

 The above rule will set the page size to that of a A4 sheet when printing the page.
 See https://developer.mozilla.org/en-US/docs/Web/CSS/@page/size
 for the possible values.

+### Setting page orientation

-It's also possible to set the page is landscape when printing by using
-the `landscape` keyword.
+It's also possible to set the page to landscape when printing by using the `landscape` keyword.

 ```css
 @page {